North Macedonia: Police find 44 migrants crammed into truck - NewsBreak

 North Macedonia: Police find 44 migrants crammed into truck

-Police in North Macedonia have detained 44 Syrian migrants, including 14 minors, found carefully hidden in a truck near the southern border with Greece , authorities said Tuesday.
+SKOPJE, North Macedonia (AP) — Police in North Macedonia have detained 44 Syrian migrants, including 14 minors, found carefully hidden in a truck near the southern border with Greece, authorities said Tuesday.

 The truck driver was arrested on suspicion of belonging to a migrant-smuggling ring.